TheCloudScout/incident-enrich-virustotal/readme.md

 ### logicapp-enrich-incident-virustotal.template.json

-This is the ARM template you can use to deploy the Loci App used as an example in the article.
+This is the ARM template you can use to deploy the Logic App used as an example in the article.

-To deploy these parsers as functions automatically, click the button below:
+To deploy this playbook, click the button below.
+After deployment you still need to fix the Sentinel and VirusTotal steps and create a new connection for them with your own settings/API key.

 <br>